rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ]
 ```

+This AST node and all the others that the code generator produces are passed to
-This AST is passed to the `asts` rule in the assembler:
+the `asts` rule in the assembler:

 <div class="highlight"><pre><span></span>asts     <span class="nb">=</span> ast<span class="nc">*</span><span class="nb">:</span>xs <span class="nc">!.</span>      <span class="nb">-&gt;</span> { xs }
 </pre></div>